 Neil: This is a great community and family event as well.
 A lot of the shows we attend we’ll interact only with hobbyists, but here, we see a lot of kids, a lot of people who don’t own classic cars and a lot of dogs.
 Really, probably the most dogs of any car show.

-Here is a video from last year’s event:
+Here is a video from prior event:

 Stay safe out there as your cruising to your next show.
 You safety is important to us.
 And if you are interested in insuring your classic ride, contact a Foremost Agency to inquire about our Collectible Auto program.